Hint: break some rules to create leaders that inspire leaders

 Again, this is another way to engage your leaders, keep up a growth mindset, and improve morale.

 6. Blend Virtual Training with Real Life Role Play

 Incorporate workshops based on understanding what a competency is and how it is practiced in real life.
 At iQor, we blend learning formats and delivery techniques from role-playing to best practice sharing and post-training feedback sessions.

 According to trainingmag.com, role-playing helps to build confidence, develop listening skills, and improve creative problem-solving.

 - Strategic Planning

 Mentorship is a recognized and successful method for encouraging professional development.
 It also increases the chances of employees, especially millennials, in sticking around.
 Your organization has an abundance of seasoned and accomplished senior leaders.
 Why not engage them and use them for helping others to grow in their career, share their experiences, and coach other individuals who have been recognized or aspire to be future leaders?

 One more differentiator of our Leaders Inspiring Leaders program is that it is an ongoing program.
-Leave out the certificates, application deadlines, and timed exams and give your leaders the opportunity to learn and develop their own selves on their terms.
+Leave out the certificates, application deadlines, and timed exams, and give your leaders the opportunity to learn and develop themselves on their terms.
 Let your leadership training evolve and grow over time based on their needs.
-By simply building up a strong foundation of leadership excellence training, you give your managers the fuel they need to inspire, engage, and blaze forward.
+By simply building up a strong foundation of leadership excellence training, you give your managers the fuel they need to inspire, engage and blaze forward.